webplatform/docs/css/properties/display/index.md

-{{Page_Title|display}}
+{{Page_Title}}
 {{Flags
 |High-level issues=Needs Review
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Specifies the type of rendering box used for an element.}}
+{{Summary_Section|This property specifies the type of rendering box used for an element.
+It is a shorthand property for many other display properties.}}
 {{CSS Property
 |Initial value=inline
-|Applies to=All elements
+|Applies to=All elements.
 |Inherited=No
 |Media=visual
-|Computed value=As specified, except for root element, floated elements, and absolutely positioned elements (see below).
+|Computed value=See individual properties.
 |Animatable=No
-|CSS object model property=display
-|CSS percentages=N/A
+|CSS percentages=See individual properties.
 |Values={{CSS Property Value
 |Data Type=inline
-|Description=An element set to inline generates one or more inline element boxes.
+|Description=Generates one or more inline element boxes.
 }}{{CSS Property Value
 |Data Type=block
 |Description=Generates a block element box.
-This is a basic value in CSS 1.
 }}{{CSS Property Value
-|Data Type=none
+|Data Type=list-item
-|Description=Turns off the display of an element so that the element has no effect on layout; all descendant elements also have their display turned off.
-The element is removed from the document, and the document is rendered as though the element does not exist, though it may still be in the HTML.

-:To render an element box's dimensions, yet have its contents be invisible, set the <code>[[css/properties/visibility|visibility]]</code> property to <code>hidden</code>.
+|Description=Generates a principal block box and a marker box.
 }}{{CSS Property Value
-|Data Type=inherit
+|Data Type=inline-list-item
-|Description=By default, the CSS display property is not inherited ("Inherited: no").
-However, when the inherited property has been specified on an element ("Inherited: Yes"), the element uses the computed value of that property on its parent element.
-Only the root element of the document gets the initial value given in the property's summary.
+|Description=Generates an inline principal block box and a marker box.
 }}{{CSS Property Value
-|Data Type=list-item
-|Description=Generates a block box for the content and a separate list-item.
-This is a basic value in CSS 1.
-}}{{CSS Property Value
 |Data Type=inline-block
-|Description=The element generates a block element box that flows with surrounding content as if it were a single inline box--and behaves like a replaced element.
-This is a basic value in CSS 2.1.
+|Description=Generates a block element box that flows with surrounding content as if it were a single inline box--and behaves like a replaced element.
 }}{{CSS Property Value
-|Data Type=table
-|Description=Behaves like the <code>&#60;table&#62;</code> HTML element.
-It defines a block-level box.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=inline-table
-|Description=The inline-table value does not have a direct mapping in HTML.
-It behaves like a <code>&#60;table&#62;</code> HTML element, but as an inline box, rather than a block-level box.
-Inside the table box is a block-level context.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-caption
-|Description=Behaves like the <code>&#60;caption&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-cell
-|Description=Behaves like the <code>&#60;td&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-column
-|Description=Behaves like the <code>&#60;col&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-column-group
-|Description=Behaves like the <code>&#60;colgroup&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-footer-group
-|Description=Behaves like the <code>&#60;tfoot&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-header-group
-|Description=Behaves like the corresponding <code>&#60;thead&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-row
-|Description=Behaves like the <code>&#60;tr&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
-|Data Type=table-row-group
-|Description=Behaves like the <code>&#60;tbody&#62;</code> HTML element.
-This is a table model value in CSS 2.1.
-}}{{CSS Property Value
 |Data Type=flex
-|Description=Behaves like an block element for laying out content in the flexbox model.
+|Description=Generates a block element for laying out content in the flexbox model.
 This is a flexbox model value in CSS3.
 See [[css/properties/flex|flex]].
 }}{{CSS Property Value
 |Data Type=inline-flex
-|Description=Behaves like an inline element for laying out content in the flexbox model.
+|Description=Generates an inline element for laying out content in the flexbox model.
 This is a flexbox model value in CSS3.
 See [[css/properties/flex|flex]].
 }}{{CSS Property Value
 |Data Type=grid
-|Description=Behaves like a block element for laying out content in the grid model.
+|Description=Generates a block element for laying out content in the grid model.
-: Note: At the time of this writing, most modern browsers do not support this property.
 This is a grid box model value (an experimental tag in CSS 3.0).
 See [[css/properties/grid|grid]].
 }}{{CSS Property Value
 |Data Type=inline-grid
-|Description=Behaves like an inline element for laying out content in the grid model.
+|Description=Generates an inline element for laying out content in the grid model.
 This is a grid box model value (an experimental tag in CSS 3.0).
 See [[css/properties/grid|grid]].
 }}{{CSS Property Value
+|Data Type=none
+|Description=Causes an element to not appear in the formatting structure and have no effect on layout.
+Descendant elements and their content are likewise removed from the formatting structure.
+(This behavior cannot be overridden by setting the ''display'' property on the descendants.) '''Note:''' A display value of "none" does not create an invisible box; it creates no box at all.
+To render an element box's dimensions, yet have its contents be invisible, use the ''visibility'' property; see [[css/properties/visibility|visibility]].
+}}{{CSS Property Value
-|Data Type=run-in
+|Data Type=inherit
-|Description=The behavior depends on the following conditions:
-:* If the run-in box contains a block box, same as block.
-:* If a block box follows the run-in box, the run-in box becomes the first inline box of the block box.
-:* If an inline box follows, the run-in box becomes a block box.
+|Description=Causes an element to use the specified or computed value of that property on its parent element.
+}}{{CSS Property Value
+|Data Type=table, inline-table, table-row-group, table-column, table-column-group, table-header-group, table-footer-group, table-row, table-cell, table-caption
+|Description=These values cause an element to behave like a table element, subject to certain restrictions.
+See the [http://www.w3.org/TR/CSS2/tables.html W3C tables specification].
 }}
 }}
 {{Examples_Section